 Voting NO on June 23 does not stop gaming.
 It gives our tribe the opportunity to get this right.
 I am asking you to support a better amendment that the Lumbee people can truly be proud of.

-Find your district's council member at lumbeetribe.com.
-Your council member represents you directly — they voted on this amendment and they answer to you.
+To email your Tribal Council member or the Chairman, click the link below, go to the Government tab and click the Legislative link to find their email address.
+Your council member represents you directly β they voted on this amendment and they answer to you.

 Ask your council member to demand a full public accounting of the land transaction before the June 23 vote.